VMBlakelock/destination-date-night/README.md

 #### Issue 6

 Google Map API
-- Setting up the Google Map created
+- Setting up the Google Map created errors in the console.
+After trying to correct it by re reading Google Maps JS API documentation it was founf the issue was with the HTTP Referrer in the credentials section of the Google Cloud Platform.
+In order to rectify this I had to add various links to my github projects.
+My github live site link, the gitpod workspace link and two wildcard links.
+Finally the map worked.

 ### Browsers tested

 - Chrome, using Google Developer Tools